picfight/pfcwallet/rpc/documentation/api.md

 **Stability:** Unstable: It would be preferable to stop the `WalletService` after closing, but there does not appear to be any way to do so currently.
-It may also be a good idea to limit under what conditions a wallet can be closed, such as only closing wallets loaded by `WalletLoaderService` and/or using a secret to authenticate the operation.
+It may also be a good idea to limit under what conditions a wallet can be closed, such as only closing wallets loaded by `LoaderService` and/or using a secret to authenticate the operation.

 ___

 #### `StartConsensusRpc`

 The `StartConsensusRpc` method is used to provide clients the ability to dynamically start the pfcd RPC client.
-This RPC client is used for wallet syncing and publishing transactions to the PicFight network.
+This RPC client is used for wallet syncing and publishing transactions to the Picfightcoin network.

-Since API version 3.0.0, starting the consensus server no longer automatically synchronizes the wallet to the consensus server if it was previously loaded.

 **Request:** `StartConsensusRpcRequest`

 - `string network_address`: The host/IP and optional port of the RPC server to connect to.
 IP addresses may be IPv4 or IPv6.
-If the port is missing, a default port is chosen corresponding to the default pfcd RPC port of the active PicFight network.
+If the port is missing, a default port is chosen corresponding to the default pfcd RPC port of the active Picfightcoin network.

 - `string username`: The RPC username required to authenticate to the RPC server.